Close Menu

 Conclusion

 You now have insider access to authentic Mexico stuff most travelers never find.
-From hand-carved alebrijes to cenote diving gear and artisanal mezcal, your Mexico experience will go far beyond typical tourist experiences.
+From hand-carved alebrijes to cenote diving gear and artisanal mezcal, your Mexico experience will go beyond typical tourist trips.

-Your search for meaningful Mexico stuff is solved.
-These tested recommendations come from years of exploring remote villages and building relationships with local artisans who create Mexico’s most treasured items.
+These tested recommendations come from years of visiting remote villages and building relationships with local artisans who create Mexico’s most treasured items.

-Start with experiences that excite you most – bioluminescent waters, traditional textiles, or grasshopper tacos in Oaxaca markets.
+Start with experiences that excite you most, whether bioluminescent waters, traditional textiles, or grasshopper tacos in Oaxaca markets.

 Which Mexico stuff made your must-try list?
 Share your favorites below or tell us about your Mexican discoveries.